 I believe that every child deserves a good education, no matter their background, and I hope to help support the school in providing this.

-Responsibilities/Committees: Vice Chair of Governors, Chair of Resources Board
+Responsibilities/Committees: Vice Chair of Governors, School Development Board

 Responsibilities/Committees: Safeguarding and Pupil Welfare Board, REP Panel